-Major Provisions: What U.S.-Iran Trade Is Allowed or Prohibited?
+What U.S.-Iran Trade Is Allowed or Prohibited?

-The following provisions apply to the U.S. trade ban on Iran as specified in regulations ("Iran Transaction Regulations," ITRs) written pursuant to the various executive orders and laws discussed above.
+The following provisions apply to the U.S. trade ban on Iran as specified in regulations ("Iran Transaction Regulations," ITRs) written pursuant to the executive orders and laws discussed above.
 The regulations are administered by the Office of Foreign Assets Control (OFAC) of the Treasury Department.

-- Oil Dealings.
-The 1995 trade ban greatly expanded a 1987 ban on imports from Iran under Executive Order 12613 (October 29, 1987).
-That 1987 ban was imposed under authorities provided in Section 505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
-2349aa-9).
-The import ban barred U.S. oil companies from importing Iranian oil but did not ban them from buying Iranian oil and trading it overseas.
-The 1995 ban prohibits such trading of Iranian oil overseas.
+- Oil Transactions.
+The 1995 trade ban expanded a 1987 ban on imports from Iran that was imposed by Executive Order 12613 of October 29, 1987.
+The 1987 ban, authorized by Section 505 of the International Security and Development Cooperation Act of 1985 (22 U.S.C.
+2349aa-9), barred U.S. oil companies from importing Iranian oil into the United States but did not ban buying Iranian oil and trading it overseas.
+The 1995 ban prohibits any trading of Iranian oil.
 The 1995 trade ban does allow U.S. companies to apply for licenses to conduct "swaps" of Caspian Sea oil with Iran.
-However, these swaps have been prohibited in practice; a Mobil Corporation application to do so was denied in April 1999, and no known applications have been submitted since. - The regulations pursuant to the U.S. trade ban do not ban the importation, from foreign refiners, of gasoline or other energy products in which Iranian oil is contained and mixed with oil from other producers.
-The product of a refinery is considered a product of the country where that refinery is located, and not a product of Iran, even if the refined product has some Iran-origin crude oil.
-Much of the Iranian oil that is mixed and imported into the United States was imported from EU countries, such as the Netherlands, which has major refineries in Rotterdam, in particular.
-However, the EU ban on purchases of Iranian oil has largely mooted this issue, since no EU refineries have imported Iranian oil since July 1, 2012.
-Only a few other refineries worldwide both continue to receive Iranian oil and export gasoline to the United States, and U.S. gasoline imports from those refineries are minor.
-Some experts say that it would be feasible to exclude Iranian content from any refinery, if there were a decision to ban U.S. imports of products with any Iranian content. - Transshipment and Brokering.
+However, these swaps have been prohibited in practice; a Mobil Corporation application to do so was denied in April 1999, and no known applications have been submitted since. - Regulations pursuant to the 1995 trade ban do not ban the importation, from foreign refiners, of gasoline or other energy products in which Iranian oil is contained and mixed with oil from other producers.
+The product of a refinery-for example major refineries in the EU countries-is considered a product of the country where that refinery is located and can be imported into the United States, even if the refined product has some Iran-origin crude oil.
+No EU refineries have imported Iranian oil since July 1, 2012, and only a few other refineries worldwide both continue to receive Iranian oil and export gasoline to the United States.
+U.S. gasoline imports from those refineries are minor. - Transshipment and Brokering.
 The regulations that implement the trade ban prohibit transshipment of goods across Iran.
 They also ban any activities by U.S. persons to broker commercial transactions involving Iran. - Civilian Airline Parts.
-Goods related to the safe operation of civilian aircraft may, on a case-by-case basis, be licensed for export to Iran (§560.528 of Title 31, C.F.R.).
-In 2006, in the interests of safe operations of civilian aircraft, a sale by General Electric of Airbus engine spare parts to be installed on several Iran Air passenger aircraft (by European airline contractors) was licensed.
-The Obama Administration licensed the sale to Iran of data to repair certain GE engines for its legacy American-made aircraft in March 16, 2011.
-However, on June 23, 2011, the Administration sanctioned Iran Air under Executive Order 13382 (see below), rendering future licensing of parts or repairs for Iran Air unclear.
-Other

-Iranian airlines are sanctioned under that and Executive Order 13224 discussed below.
+Under the original 1995 Executive order banning U.S. trade with Iran, goods related to the safe operation of civilian aircraft may, on a case-by-case basis, be licensed for export to Iran (§560.528 of Title 31, C.F.R.).
+Some spare parts sales were licensed occasionally since that time.
+However, on June 23, 2011, the Administration sanctioned Iran Air under Executive Order 13382 (see below), rendering licensing of parts or repairs for that airline impermissible.
+Other Iranian airlines have been sanctioned under that and Executive Order 13224, as discussed below.
 The JPA provides for provision of spare civilian airline parts to Iran, specifically including Iran Air (notwithstanding its designation), and relevant provisions of E.O.
-13382 have been suspended to enable Iran Air to benefit from this commitment during the JPA period.
-Boeing and GE have received export licenses to sell aircraft equipment to Iran during the JPA period.
+13382 have been suspended to enable Iran Air to benefit from this commitment.
+Boeing and GE have received export licenses to sell aircraft equipment and aircraft manuals to Iran since the JPA began implementation.5 - Personal Communications, Remittances, and Publishing.
+There are no applicable restrictions on personal communications (phone calls, e-mails) between the U.S.